-Once submitted, the Registration will be reviewed and if all information is satisfactorily completed, the Committee registration will be approved.
-At that time, the chair and treasurer will receive notification via email that the Committee is registered.
-Each Committee is given a "KREF Filer Number" that is to be used on all information that is submitted.
-One of the first things a Committee will do is open a bank account.
+Once the treasurer has signed and submitted the intent, it goes to KREF for approval.
+If all information is satisfactorily completed, the PAC registration will be approved.
+At that time, the chair and treasurer will receive notification via email that the PAC is registered.
+Each PAC is given a "KREF Filer Number" that is to be used on all information that is submitted.
+One of the first things a PAC will do is open a bank account.
 (See Chapter 6 concerning opening the bank account and reporting.)

-Officers of the Committee should study this Guide thoroughly before accepting contributions or making expenditures.
-If you have any questions, please call the Registry before proceeding.
+Officers of the PAC should study this Guide thoroughly before accepting contributions or making expenditures.
+If any questions are unanswered, call the Registry before proceeding.